 And some other improvements have come along too.
 Content sliding (and gain handles for audio) is available directly at the clip and event level with visual handles that appear while you work.
 To make audio easier to read, waveforms are now shown in a Perceptual scale (or switch back to Linear in the Dashboard).
 And most of our Grid and Polymer filters have a smoother response now for extreme resonance and modulation cases.

-The official Bitwig Studio 4 release is planned for the end of Q2/early Q3.
-It will be a free upgrade to everyone with an active Upgrade Plan at that time.
+Bitwig Studio 4 is out now and it is a free upgrade to everyone with an active Upgrade Plan for Bitwig Studio.
 All new features except comping are also part of Bitwig Studio 16-Track and 8-Track.
+View the full Bitwig feature comparison chart here.

 The changelog and release notes are available here.